iximiuz/node-express-ex-boilerplate/README.md

 That is, it's very convenient to have modules only of first two types in your project.
 In ideal scenario, only *entry point* modules should be *executable*.

-Most of the ExpressJS boilerplate projects are focused on having things as simple as possible.
+Most of the Express boilerplate projects are focused on having things as simple as possible.
 They have pretty flat directory structure, don't consider an asynchronous app initialization code and have a lot of *executable* modules (all routes, app, logger, etc).
 It could be an appropriate choice for very small applications.
 However, having such structure for a long-living